-Initiatives planned in future fiscal years are intended to optimize the business benefits associated with Finance and Procurement functionality, and will be reconsidered at the appropriate time.
-Tables 3.3.1 - 3.3.8 describe the detailed components, outcomes and benefits, implementation considerations, and rationale of each of the initiatives mentioned above.
+Tables 3.3.2 - 3.3.3 describe the detailed components, outcomes and benefits, implementation considerations, and rationale of each of the HR/Payroll initiatives mentioned above.
+The HR/Payroll initiatives planned for FY20 will help prepare for the implementation of HR/Payroll system functionality.